MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/test-environment.md

 ### To create a test environment based on a 30 day trial

-1. In Partner Center, create a new test customer with any test domain, such as *JoesGarageTest001.onmicrosoft.com*.
-For more information, see [Add a new customer](/partner-center/add-a-new-customer).
+1. In Partner Center, create a new test customer with any test domain, such as *contoso.onmicrosoft.com*.
+For more information, see [Add a new customer](/partner-center/add-a-new-customer) in the Partner Center docs.

     1. Fill in the fields as described in the following list: